Overview

 The course covers:

-• Relevant machine learning methods with a focus on deep neural networks
+• Relevant machine learning methods

 • Validation methods